sfernengel/learn-dev-training-connector/README.md

 This Connector contains three applications, each of a different type.

-### Customer blocked service app
+### Validate customer service app

-It allows you to validate the order by checking if the customer is allowed to place the order.
+It allows you to validate if the customer is allowed to place the order by checking a custom field on the customer.

 Configurations:

 1. API credentials to your project
+2. Custom type with a boolean field

 ### Order confirmation email event app

-This event type app is triggered by the notification that is generated whenever a product is published.
-It adds the product to the new category if the product is less than a month old.
+This event type app is triggered by the notification that is generated whenever an order is placed.
+It sends an order confirmation email.
+It's working with Sendgrid (Twilio) but can easily be updated to work with other providers.

 Configurations:

 1. API credentials

-### new-arrivals-category-job-app
+2. The API key used to communicate with the email provider
+3. Sender's email address
+4. Id of order confirmation email template created in the email service provider

+### Manage new-arrivals category job app

-This job runs every day and manages the products in the new arrivals category.
+This job runs every 10 minutes and manages the products in the new arrivals category.

 Configurations: